Kylie Jenner Took A Break From Filming ‘Keeping Up With The Kardashians’ Amidst Jordyn Woods Drama

 Kylie’s big sister, Kim Kardashian, recently posted the trailer for the upcoming season of KUWTK to Instagram, and though Kylie does make a few, albeit brief, appearances, the clips look older and from the time shortly before the scandal broke.
 Additionally, all of the sisters, except for Kylie, provided a voice-over for the promo clip.

-In one of the brief flashes of Kylie, she’s seen with her long, platinum-blonde hair which, according to her Instagram, the reality starlet chose as a hairstyle around the holiday season, and well before the alleged incident between Woods and Thompson took place.
+In one of the brief flashes of Kylie, she’s seen with her long, platinum-blonde hair.
+According to her Instagram, the reality starlet chose this hairstyle around the holiday season and well before the alleged incident between Woods and Thompson took place.
 In one short clip, mom and manager Kris Jenner sat at the head of a sprawling table where family members and friends of the family toasted to Kylie and Jordyn, though it was not revealed what, exactly, the excitement was over.

 “At first the family thought Kylie would eventually take Jordyn back, but now they don’t think she will,” an insider further added.